Body Psychotherapy

 Somatic Experiencing

 Living a hectic lifestyle with family and work commitments can lead to us going for long periods of time with very limited body awareness.
-Increasing this awareness increases our ability to feel relaxed and happy.
+Increasing this awareness increases our ability to feel relaxed and happy because we are meeting the present moment without judgement.

 Breath Work

-Breath work is one of the few ways in which we can access and calm our body and our nervous system.
-Breathing is the basis of our existence.
-Working with the breath can transform psychological and somatic difficulties.
+Breath work is one of the few ways in which we can directly access and calm our body and our nervous system.
+Breathing is the basis of our existence and the seat of our emotional health.
+Working with the breath can help us to transform psychological and somatic difficulties.

 Emotional Freedom Technique